 There are few things better than strolling down the street with a cold drink in hand.
-Unfortunately, for a country founded on independence and freedom, the United States restricts this simple pleasure to only a few dozen spots—and the laws aren’t always clear.
-For example, some towns allow public drinking anywhere within the town limits.
-Other municipalities allow open containers only in specific entertainment districts within the city.
-These are some of the best libation-friendly locales, along with details about what the drinking law allows—and the best time of year to wave that drink around in public.Image: Marco Verch
+Unfortunately, for a country founded on independence and freedom, the United States restricts this simple pleasure to a few dozen spots—and the laws aren’t always clear.
+Some towns allow public drinking anywhere within the town limits, while other municipalities only allow open containers in specific entertainment districts within the city.
+So, read those signs closely before you take a swig from your to-go cup.

 If you’ve ever been to Savannah, you know that the beauty of this idyllic seaport is limitless.
 You’ll find oak trees draped in Spanish moss, ornate fountains, cobblestone streets and a treasure trove of magnificent architectural styles.
 You’ll also discover that this quaint southern city has no open container laws.
 To get the full Savannah experience, relax with a cold one in Johnson Square Park.

-When to Visit: Catch the grandeur of Savannah between March and July.
+When to visit: Catch the grandeur of Savannah between March and July.
 This is the time of year when the flowers and trees will be in full bloom.
-It’s also prime time for festival season.
+It’s also prime festival season.
 We recommend the Savannah Music Festival, which usually takes place in late March and early April.

 It makes sense that one of America’s top wine towns would look the other way when it comes to enjoying a nice glass of wine in the park.
 Though you can’t drink openly everywhere in town, you can relax with your favorite alcoholic beverage in Sonoma Plaza, the only park in Sonoma that allows such indulgences.